Badmus-zainab/Contoso-employee-turnover-analytics/README.md

 - Correcting the misspelt words in the dataset, I found some misspelt words in job title (‘Relationshiop’,’Associate Profssor’,’ Assistant Profssor’,’ Coordiate’).
 - Formatting the date in the termdate separating the date from the time in the termdate, I added a new column (termdate_only) with the date data type
 - Getting the age from the birthdate and hire age from hire date.

+  #### Exploratory Data Analysis
+ - Calculating tenure at which the employee has used before leaving the company and created a status column to identify the employee who are still active or left.
+- Also group the age in three forms based on the actual range of age in the dataset so as to use it for analysis where 22-30 is mid-Adult, 31-45 is Adult, 46-60 is old and the Average age is 41.
+- Calculating the total number of employees which is 22214, the total number employee that left which is 3929 and the total number active employees is 18285.

+  #### Statistical Analysis
+  Descriptive Analysis was used in this analysis to summarize and described the attrition rate across different demographic groups (gender, race, and age) and summarize attrition rated across job related factors, I used it to analyze all my objective questions.

+  ### Analysis